Azure/autorest/docs/extensions/readme.md

 - [x-ms-long-running-operation](#x-ms-long-running-operation) - indicates that the operation implemented Long Running Operation pattern as defined by the [Resource Manager API](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx).
 - [x-nullable](#x-nullable) - when `true`, specifies that `null` is a valid value for the associated schema
 - [x-ms-header-collection-prefix](#x-ms-header-collection-prefix) - Handle collections of arbitrary headers by distinguishing them with a specified prefix.
-- [x-ms-internal](#x-ms-internal) - allow specifc operations not be exposed to users in generated clients
+- [x-ms-internal](#x-ms-internal) - allow specifc operations not be exposed to users in generated client

 ### Microsoft Azure Extensions (available in most generators only when using `--azure-arm`)